ghackebeil/pybnb/doc/getting_started/index.rst

         problem.load_state(root)
         problem.notify_solve_finished(...)

-Note from the above that, during the main solve loop starting on line 13, it is safe to assume that the six highlighted problem methods between line 13 and line 25 will be called in the relative order shown.
-The conditions under which these methods will be called are briefly discussed
+Note that, during the main solve loop starting on line 13, it is safe to assume that the six highlighted problem methods between line 13 and line 25 will be called in the relative order shown.
+The conditions under which these methods will be called are briefly discussed below:
-below:

  - **<conditional_1>** (line 15): This condition is met when
    the `best_objective` received from the dispatcher is not